rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/ChunkyMustardPickles.rst

 Directions
 ----------

-1. In a large glass or stainless steel bowl, combine cucumbers and onions.
-Sprinkle with pickling salt, cover and let stand at room temperature for 1 hour.
-Transfer to a colander placed over a sink and drain thoroughly.
+1. Combine cucumbers and onions in a large glass or stainless steel bowl;
+   sprinkle with pickling salt, cover, and let stand at room temperature for 1 hour, then drain thoroughly in a colander over a sink.
 2. Meanwhile, prepare canner, jars and lids.
-3. In a large stainless steel saucepan, combine sugar, ClearJel, mustard, ginger and turmeric.
-Stir well.
-Gradually blend in water.
-   Add vinegar and red pepper.
-Bring to a boil over medium-high heat, stirring frequently to dissolve sugar and prevent lumps from forming.
-   Reduce heat and boil gently, stirring frequently, until mixture thickens, about 5 minutes.
-Add drained cucumber mixture and return to a boil.
+3. Combine sugar, ClearJel, mustard, ginger and turmeric in a large stainless steel saucepan and stir well; gradually blend in water, then add vinegar and red pepper.
+Bring to a boil over medium-high heat, stirring frequently to dissolve sugar and prevent lumps.
+Reduce heat and boil gently, stirring frequently, until thickened, about 5 minutes, then add the drained cucumber mixture and return to a boil.
-4. Ladle cucumber mixture into hot jars, leaving 1/2 inch (1 cm) headspace.
-Remove air bubbles and adjust headspace, if necessary, by adding hot cucumber mixture.
-Wipe rim.
-Center lid on jar.
-Screw band down until resistance is met, then increase to fingertip-tight.
+4. Ladle cucumber mixture into hot jars, leaving 1/2 inch (1 cm) headspace;
+   remove air bubbles and adjust headspace if necessary by adding hot cucumber mixture, then wipe rim, center lid on jar, and screw band down until resistance is met, increasing to fingertip-tight.
 5. Place jars in canner, ensuring they are completely covered with water.
-Bring to a boil and process for 10 minutes.
-Remove canner lid.
-   Wait 5 minutes, then remove jars, cool and store.
+   Bring to a boil and process for 10 minutes, then remove canner lid, wait 5 minutes, and remove jars, cool and store.

 Variations
 ----------

 - Chunky Zucchini Pickles: Substitute unpeeled, seeded zucchini for the cucumber.